4dn-dcic/tibanna/docs/api.rst

                                     variable is not set, it uses name 'tibanna_pony' (4dn default, works only for 4dn).

- update-tsv                         This flag specify to update with cost the tsv file that stores metrics information on the S3 bucket
+ update_tsv                         This flag specify to update with cost the tsv file that
+                                    stores metrics information on the S3 bucket